-A robbing bee darts around the entrance seeking an opportunity to fly right into the hive.
+A robbing bee darts around in front of the hive, seeking an opportunity to fly right into the hive.
 Wasps do the same thing.
 They don’t have the usual courtesy to land on the landing board and politely seek admission.
 That wouldn’t work anyway.

 Their plan is to literally barge in, and they don’t even care enough to cause a distraction.
-This is quite hard to spot, and for most of us, we are alerted to the robbers’ presence when the robbery is in progress.
+This is quite hard to spot, and most of us are alerted to the robbers’ presence when a robbing situation is in progress.